k1151msarandega/WISER-Vanguard-2026-Hackathon/README.md

       demo skeleton
 - [ ] **Week 4** (Aug 4–7): buffer, writeup, packaging

+### Real data sourcing (post-Week-2)

+An explicit hunt to replace hardcoded/invented values with real, cited data before continuing further.
+Not everything closed — documented honestly below.

+**Closed:**
+- **Real OHLCV, 9 of 15 tickers** (SPY, IWM, GLD, DBC, USO, UUP, FXE, TLT, JNK) via `defeatbeta/yahoo-finance-data` on Hugging Face, queried directly with DuckDB (predicate pushdown, no full-file download needed).
+Long real history (some back to 1996), updated through 2026-07-27. **JNK replaces HYG** in the universe — same asset class (high-yield corporate credit), substituted because HYG isn't in this dataset's coverage.
+- **Remaining 6 tickers** (EFA, EEM, IEF, LQD, VNQ, VNQI) — confirmed not in the HF dataset (checked directly, plus 15 plausible substitutes, only 1 hit) and not on FRED (confirmed: FRED's "ETF" tag covers macro/spread series thematically adjacent to ETF categories, not actual fund price/NAV data — checked directly, no real series exists for these tickers). yfinance remains the fallback path for these six.
+- **Real risk-free rate**: FRED `DGS3MO`, `market_data/risk_free_rate.py`.
+  Live pull when reachable; cached fallback is a real cited value (3.70% as of 2026-05-12), not invented.
+Wired into `solve_markowitz()` — the baseline now reports a real Sharpe ratio.
+- **Real guardrail calibration**: `market_data/vanguard_calibration.py`
+  contains Vanguard's own published LifeStrategy fund family (Income 20/80, Conservative Growth ~41/59, Moderate Growth ~61/39, Growth 80/20 — stock/bond), fetched directly from Vanguard's fact sheets.
+Used to widen `ASSET_CLASS_CAPS`' Equities/Fixed Income caps from invented values (60%/ 55%, which were actually *tighter* than Vanguard's own real Income and Growth funds) to 80%/80%, matching the real observed range.
+Also wired into `pipeline.py`'s reporting via `nearest_lifestrategy_fund()` — every portfolio now reports which real Vanguard fund it most resembles.

+**Explicitly NOT closed, not glossed over:**
+- Commodities/Currencies/Alternatives caps (20%/15%/20%) remain **reasoned
+  judgment calls**.
+Vanguard's own core balanced-fund lineup doesn't hold these asset classes at all, so there is no real Vanguard policy document to calibrate against — confirmed by checking, not assumed.
+- Liquidity tiers in `config.py` are still hand-assigned, not yet computed from real trading volume (we have real Volume data now via the HF dataset/yfinance — this is a straightforward follow-up, not blocked on finding new data).

 ### Post-audit fixes (post-Week-2, pre-Week-3)

 Before moving to Week 3, we did a critical audit of Week 2 rather than assume